 Some washing machines may not have a filter.
 In that case the blockage will be in the sump hose, inside the pump itself, or in the drain hose.

-These DIY tricks, brought to you by Ariel, will help you handle the problem most of the time, but it is handy to have the number of a washing repair man too, because sometimes your machine needs professional help, too.
+These DIY tricks, brought to you by Ariel, will help you handle the washing machine problem most of the time, but it is handy to have the number of a washing repair man too, because sometimes your machine needs professional help, too.
+Check out our washing machine guide for more tips and advice.